Wildcat cartridge

-A wildcat cartridge, often shortened to wildcat, is a custom cartridge for which ammunition and/or firearms are not mass-produced.
-These cartridges are often created in order to optimize a certain performance characteristic (such as the power, size, humorous sake, or efficiency) of an existing commercial cartridge.
+A wildcat cartridge, often shortened to wildcat, is a custom-made cartridge for which ammunition and/or firearms are not mass-produced.
+These cartridges are often created as experimental variants to optimize a certain ballistic performance characteristic (such as the power, size, or efficiency) of an existing commercial cartridge, or may merely be intended as novelty items.

-Developing and using wildcat cartridges does not generally serve a purpose in military or law enforcement; it is more a hobby for serious shooting, hunting, gunsmithing, and handloading enthusiasts, particularly in the United States.
+Developing and using wildcat cartridges does not generally serve a purpose in military or law enforcement; it is more a hobby for serious sport shooting, hunting, gunsmithing and handloading enthusiasts, particularly in the United States.
 There are potentially endless varieties of wildcat cartridge: one source of gunsmithing equipment has a library of over 6,000 different wildcat cartridges for which they produce equipment such as chamber reamers.

 Development of a wildcat

 Often, wildcats are commercially sold rounds that have been modified in some way to alter the cartridge's performance.
 Barrels for the caliber are originally manufactured by gunsmiths specializing in barrel making.
 Generally, the same makers also offer reloading dies, tools to custom-load bullets into cases.
 Because changing the barrel of a gun to accommodate custom cartridges requires precision equipment, most wildcats are developed by or in association with custom barrel makers.
 Ammunition is handloaded, using modified parent cases and the gunsmith-provided wildcat dies.
 Generally, the supplier of the barrel or dies will also provide the buyer with basic reloading data, giving a variety of powders, charge weights, and bullet weights that can be used for developing loads.
 Handloaders use the data to develop a load by starting with minimum loads and carefully working up.

 Wildcat cases and cartridges can be found for sale, but only from small makers.
 Larger manufacturers usually do not produce wildcats because there is such a limited market for them and because there are no established CIP (Commission Internationale Permanente Pour L'Epreuve Des Armes A Feu Portatives - Permanent International Commission for the Proof of Small Arms) or SAAMI standards, which causes liability concerns.